Skip to content

 pub struct XriptRuntime { /* ... */ }

-pub struct RuntimeOptions { /* host_bindings, capabilities, console */ }
+pub struct RuntimeOptions { /* host_bindings, capabilities, console, cancellation, audit, hard_limits, role_preferences, debug */ }

 pub struct HostBindings { /* ... */ }

-pub struct ConsoleHandler { /* log, warn, error */ }
+pub struct ConsoleHandler { /* log, warn, error, on */ }

 pub struct ExecutionResult { pub value: Value, pub duration_ms: f64 }